-An introduction to Eureka College and the liberal arts, this course is designed to assist first-year students make a successful transition to college, lay the foundation for liberal arts study, and develop skills to ensure academic success.
+An introduction to Eureka College and the liberal arts, this course is designed to assist students in making a successful transition to Eureka College, lay the foundation for liberal arts study, and develop skills to ensure academic success.
 The course includes a group service learning project which students complete during the semester.
-Taken the first semester of their enrollment, it is required of all first-year students, and all transfer students who enter Eureka College with 18 or fewer semester hours.
+Should be taken in the first semester of enrollment by all first-year and transfer students.
+Justice and Civic Responsibility Capability course.